schafsam/leiApiPcf/README.md

 ## Disclaimer

-The component is intended to integrate with with gleif.org's services.
+The component is intended to integrate with gleif.org's services.
 You may use the API (Application Programming Interface) only for lawful purposes and in compliance with all applicable laws and regulations.

 ## Demo